 Clinical ultrasound is a separate entity, that is distinct from the physical examination and adds anatomic, functional, and physiologic information to the care of the acutely-ill patient.1 The use of clinical ultrasound is sufficiently developed that it can be considered essential to good patient care in diagnosing, monitoring and treating a wide variety of conditions, and should be billed as a separate billable procedure.
 2

-Diagnostic and procedural ultrasound performed by PAs should be coded and reimbursed in the same manner as any other procedure which is performed in the course of the patient's care, using Current Procedure Terminology (CPT) codes.
+Although billing for diagnostic and procedural ultrasound is rather straightforward, SPOCUS frequently encounters questions regarding advanced practice provider (APP) billing.
+Diagnostic and procedural ultrasound performed by PA/NPs should be coded and reimbursed in the same manner as any other procedure which is performed in the course of the patient's care, using Current Procedure Terminology (CPT) codes.
 The CPT code and the modifier that most accurately describes the ultrasound exam/procedure performed should be included in the documentation.
 It is essential to verify each payer’s specific payment and coverage policy through the payer or the local CMS representative.

-Nearly all payers, including Medicare and Medicaid, cover medical and surgical services provided by PAs, in accordance with state law.
-The services are submitted/billed under the name of the PA or under the name of the physician depending on payer policy.
-It is essential to verify each payer’s specific payment and coverage policy for PAs.
+Nearly all payers, including Medicare and Medicaid, cover medical and surgical services provided by APPs, in accordance with state law.
+The services are submitted/billed under the name of the APP or under the name of the physician depending on payer policy.
+It is essential to verify each payer’s specific payment and coverage policy for APPs.

 Medicare pays the PA’s employer for medical and surgical services provided by PAs in all settings at 85 percent of the physician fee schedule.
 These settings include hospitals (inpatient, outpatient, operating room and emergency departments), nursing facilities, offices, clinics, the patient’s home and for first assisting at surgery.
 In certain circumstances, evaluation and management services provided by PAs may be billed under the physician’s name and provider number by meeting Medicare’s “incident to” or shared visit billing guidelines.
 Medicare authorizes PAs to personally provide all diagnostic services and requires that those services be billed under the PA.